kriselers/dotfiles/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

-You could also use `.extra` to override settings, functions and aliases from my
+You could also use `extra.zsh` to override settings, functions and aliases from
-dotfiles repository.
+my dotfiles repository.
 It's probably better to fork this repository instead,
 though.

 ## Using the sync script